Accreditation for Junior Eurovision 2017

 GRANTING APPLICATIONS • The EBU and participating EBU Member broadcasters only provide accreditation to representatives of media which are available to the public in sales outlets, through publically accessible radio frequencies, television channels or internet sites.
 The media outlet should be registered at the Chamber of Commerce, or should be legally established otherwise.

 DENYING APPLICATIONS • Publishers, marketing personnel, sub-editors, staff of the publication's secretariat, advertising agency representatives, public relations agencies, students, internal magazines of companies, trade magazines, and newsletters (or representatives of) one of the participating artists can not be accredited as press.

 However, at the sole discretion of the EBU's acting Head of Press, and where the quality and circulation criteria justify their consideration, such publications may be eligible for accreditation on a case by case basis.

-PRIORITY • A limited number of accreditations is available, based on the capacity of the Press Centre.
+PRIORITY • A limited number of accreditations are available, based on the capacity of the Press Centre.
 It is the responsibility of the respective Head of Delegation or Head of Press to give out accreditations with priority to mass media, such as national daily newspapers, mass-circulation magazines, leading radio- and television stations, and popular internet portals.

 ACCESS • Unless differently stated, accredited press have: